 italki is a great option for getting both speaking and writing practice.
 It’s a massive online tutor marketplace with some additional community features that are available for free in the app.
 These community features allow users to submit pieces of writing or recordings of themselves speaking in order to get feedback from other users.
 Getting humans involved in this type of feedback is unbeatable, and so is being able to do it for free.

 If you’re not sure what to write or say, there are prompts to help with inspiration.
 What makes these features of italki especially useful is that the italki community is massive; it’s quite easy to get feedback quickly on anything you produce.
 If you enjoy the feature, just be sure to help other learners out by providing feedback yourself! italki review.
+Right now get a $10 credit with your first purchase.

 From the makers of the Drops app comes this slick script-teaching app.
 The mechanics are flashy and smooth, and you’ll get to start tracing Devanagari characters on your device right away.
 It’s worth noting that there isn’t any background information on the script, which might matter more to some than others.